gpii-ops/gpii-infra/gcp/README.md

 1. Go into the corresponding folder with the cluster name where you want to perform the process, "stg", "prd" or "dev".
 In this case We are going to perform the process in "dev": `cd gpii-infra/gcp/live/dev`.
 1. Set up the env you are going to deal with: `rake sh` __Note__ that if you are going to perform this in production (prd) you should do it from the _prd_ folder and remember to use the _RAKE_REALLY_RUN_IN_PRD=true_ variable when issuing the commands against the production cluster.
-1. Open a port forwarding between the cluster's couchdb host:port and your local machine: `kubectl --namespace gpii port-forward couchdb-couchdb-0 5984 &`
+1. Open a port forwarding between the cluster's couchdb host:port and your local machine: `rake couchdb_ui`.
+This command will provide you the user/password and url/port that you will need in the next step, something like: _http://ui:1xFA6vhGKCGiLRsZBnencvNqm1QEneMG@localhost:35984/_utils_, we will just need to remove the __utils_.

-Let's load the data, go back to the folder _testData/myDbData_ and run:
+Let's load the data from your jsonData file by running:
-1. `curl -d @gpiiKeys.json -H "Content-type: application/json" -X POST http://$TF_VAR_secret_couchdb_admin_username:$TF_VAR_secret_couchdb_admin_password@localhost:5984/gpii/_bulk_docs`
+1. `curl -d @yourDataFile.json -H "Content-type: application/json" -X POST http://ui:1xFA6vhGKCGiLRsZBnencvNqm1QEneMG@localhost:35984/gpii/_bulk_docs`

 Unless you get errors, that's all.
 Now you can close the port forwarding as mentioned earlier.